Course - Communication in Science and Engineering - GEOL1008

 Learning methods and activities

-- Technical and scientific writing
+- technical and scientific writing

-- Other communication, video, and social media
+- communication through digital and social media

 Compulsory assignments